Fabian McCarthy heartbroken to see Wiseman Meyiwa retire at early age | Goal.com

 “I know it is not easy for him and his family because you are a player today and suddenly there is news that you will not play again.
 It hurts because he is very young,” he expressed.

-McCarthy also discussed major changes at the Naturena-based side where defender Godfrey Walusimbi has been released, while goalkeeper Daniel Akpeyi and full-back Reeve Frosler have been signed from Bidvest Wits, and Chippa United respectively.
+McCarthy also discussed major changes at the Naturena-based side where defender Godfrey Walusimbi was released, while goalkeeper Daniel Akpeyi and full-back Reeve Frosler joined from Bidvest Wits and Chippa United respectively.

 “I liked his (Walusimbi) game and he looked like he would go on to own that left-back position.
-Maybe he decided to go back home due to a personal reason, but it’s something you cannot understand as an outsider,” he continued.
+Maybe he decided to go back home due to personal reasons, but it’s something you cannot understand as an outsider,” he continued.

-”I believe it is something deeper than football and it's sad to see him going back to his country,” added the retired defender.
+”I believe it is something deeper than football and it's sad to see him go back to his country,” added the retired defender.

-“Frosler is a good signing let’s be honest.
-He is a good boy and I just hope he will settle down quickly and add to what the guys are trying to build there, but I cannot comment on Akpeyi sorry for that,” he added.
+“Frosler is a good signing, let’s be honest.
+He is a good boy and I just hope he will settle down quickly and add to what the guys are trying to build there, but I cannot comment on Akpeyi, sorry about that,” he added.

 “I just hope he will compete and grow from playing with guys like Ramahlwe Mphahlele and Kgotso Moleko.
 He brings his arrogance, skills, good attitude and I also believe there is a leader in him and he must just let it come out,” reacted the former Bafana Bafana defender.

-Moreover, the Vryburg-born local football legend stated that Chiefs' Nedbank Cup Last 16 clash against an ABC Motsepe League side The Magic FC will be a difficult match for the Soweto giants.
+Moreover, the Vryburg-born local football legend stated that Chiefs' Nedbank Cup Last 16 clash against ABC Motsepe League side The Magic FC will be a difficult match.

 “It will not be an easy game because they have experienced players like Thando Mngomeni, who will look to guide the youngsters against a professional club,” backed the 41-year-old.